 Up to 80% of total energy consumption in the EU is attributed to urban areas, mostly with historical urban centres.
 At the same time, low carbon energy supplies in the style of energy storages, especially in historical urban centres, is a rarity in central Europe.
 This is mainly because of strict architectural protection constraints, higher implementation costs and often also conflicts with town planning policies.

 The STORE4HUC project aims to improve territorially based low-carbon energy planning strategies.
 It will enrich policies that support climate change mitigation in historical city centres by focusing on improved urban and spatial planning for integrating energy storage systems to enhance the public institutional and utility capabilities.

 The partners will develop policy recommendations and identify suitable integrated technological solutions to overcome low carbon development barriers in historic centres.
 They will also facilitate the development of open energy and load management systems for energy efficiency and use of renewables.
 With its concepts and pilot systems, STORE4HUC will provide smart city test beds, where technicalities will be reconciled with historical and architectural values.

-This easy-to-use online tool now supports everyone who considers installing electrical storage solutions in combination with renewable energy sources.
+The tool is suitable for all those who are interested in installing electric storage systems in combination with renewable energy sources.